-However, I have experienced that it is fun until only 6, after that you better switch to the Nintendo Switch if you go for gaming, or the Samsung Galaxy Tab if you go for child-friendly tablet use.
+However, I have experienced that it is rather fun to only 6, after that you better switch to the Nintendo Switch if you go for the gaming, or the Samsung Galaxy Tab if you go for child-friendly tablet use.

 Our little one has played in the Art Studio for centuries while painting, drawing and even enjoying the stickers.

 Before turning on the tablet, make sure that the sample software cartridge is in the right place.
 You can find this slot in the bottom left corner.

 You get 18 apps pre-installed, some of which need to be updated or downloaded, so this gives kids plenty to get started with right away, including playing with the 2MP camera using the special effects app.